Texas COVID-19 Coronavirus Resources & Guidance for People with Disabilities

 - HHSC's Answers to Webinar Questions in PDF Format

 Tips for Successful Communication with People with Disabilities

 It is imperative emergency management information be made accessible in order to integrate the needs of people with disabilities.
 The Americans with Disabilities Act (ADA) and the 21st Century Communications and Video Accessibility Act (CVAA) requires emergency management information to be made accessible in order to integrate the needs of people with disabilities.
 Accessible information helps support the needs of the whole community, and makes sure no one is left without potentially lifesaving information.

-GCPD reminds broadcasters of the steps that need to be taken in order to make sure information is accessible, as well as the availability of the State of Texas Effective Communications toolkit.
+The Texas Education Agency (TEA) COVID-19 page provides updates on school closures as well as the continued responsibility to provide education to students with disabilities.
 As colleges and universities have transitioned to digital learning platforms as part of a campus mitigation plan, GCPD reminds them of their legal responsibility to ensure access to curriculum and instruction for students with disabilities.
 This includes practical considerations, such as making sure instructional materials are captioned and making use of Video Remote Interpreting and Video Relay Services to provide interpreters in class.

 The CDC and Department of Education have provided additional guidance on providing services to students with disabilities during COVID-19.